ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 - "How to add water and ions to a simulation system?"
 - "How to choose size and shape of a solvent box?"
 objectives:
-- "Understand why it is necessary to neutlalize the simulation system."
+- "Understand why it is necessary to neutralize the simulation system."
 - "Neutralize a system."
 - "Solvate a macromolecule."
 - "Add ions to a simulation system to mimic a salt solution."
 - "Generate molecular topology for simulation with GROMACS and NAMD."
 keypoints:
-- "Simulation system must be neutralized by adding counterions to obtain the correct electrostatic energy."
+- "Simulation system must be neutralized by adding counter-ions to obtain the correct electrostatic energy."
 - "Ions are added to a simulations system to mimic composition of a local macromolecule environment."
 - "Solvent box should be large enough to allow for unrestricted conformational dynamics of a macromolecule."
 ---
 There are two main reasons to add ions to a simulation system:

 1. Under periodic boundary conditions and using grid-based methods to compute Coulomb energy a simulation box interacts with the infinite number of its periodic images.
 If simulation system is charged the electrostatic energy will essentially add to infinity.
-We need to neutralize the system by adding counterions to obtain the correct electrostatic energy during the simulation.
+We need to neutralize the system by adding counter-ions to obtain the correct electrostatic energy during the simulation.

 2. The conformations, dynamics and function of biological macromolecules are sensitive to salt concentration and composition of the local environment.

 ## Neutralizing a system

-Fist we will add enough counterions to neutralize the system.
+Fist we will add enough counter-ions to neutralize the system.
 The neutralized system will represent a salt-free solution.
 Ions can be added using two approaches:
 1. Solvate the system and then replace random solvent molecules with ions.
 2. Place ions according to the electrostatic potential of the macromolecule before solvation.

 ### Caveats and limitations of the random ion placement
-Random placement of ions will generate a system in the completely dissociated, energetically unfavourable state.
+Random placement of ions will generate a system in the completely dissociated, energetically unfavorable state.
 The random placement of ions is problematic if the electric charge of the macromolecule is big (for example DNA) because ions tend to form screening clouds around charged molecules rather than being distributed randomly.
 Random placement of ions will negatively impact the time required for the system equilibration and may affect structural stability of a macromolecule.
 A better approach is to place ions according to the electrostatic potential of the macromolecule.
 Such method is implemented in the *leap* module of the *AmberTools*.
 The *addions* command adds ions to simulation cells near the minima of the solute's electrostatic potential field.

 Let's neutralize 1RGG protein using the *leap* module.
-We will add ions prior to solvation so that the potential from unequilibrated water will not interfere with ion placement:
+We will add ions prior to solvation so that the potential from un-equilibrated water will not interfere with ion placement:

 ~~~
 mkdir ~/scratch/workshop/pdb/1RGG/AMBER